crahal/centgovspend/README.md

 #### Install and Run

-The only requirement is an installation of Python 3, and the only dependancy is unidecode (```pip install unidecode```).
+The only requirement is an installation of Python 3, and the only dependancies are [unidecode](https://pypi.org/project/Unidecode/), [BeautifuLSoup4](https://pypi.org/project/beautifulsoup4/) and [ratelimit](https://pypi.org/project/ratelimit/).
 To run: [download a zip](https://github.com/crahal/centgovspend/archive/master.zip) of this repository or `git clone github.com/crahal/centgovspend/`.
 All that's then required is running

 ```python centgovspend.py [options]```